-In fiscal 2016, the Company committed to a significant restructuring plan (2016 Plan) and recorded \$288 million of restructuring and impairment costs in the consolidated statements of income.
+In fiscal 2016, the Company committed to a significant restructuring plan (2016 Plan) and recorded \$620 million of restructuring and impairment costs in the consolidated statements of income, of which \$229 million was recorded in the second quarter, \$102 million was recorded in the third quarter and \$289 million was recorded in the fourth quarter of fiscal 2016.
 This is the total amount incurred to date and the total amount expected to be incurred for this restructuring plan.
-The restructuring actions related to cost reduction initiatives in the Company's Buildings and Power Solutions businesses and at Corporate.
-The costs consist primarily of workforce reductions, plant closures, asset impairments and change-in-control payments.
-Of the restructuring and impairment costs recorded, \$161 million related to Corporate, \$66 million related to the Power Solutions segment, \$26 million related to the Building Efficiency Asia segment, \$16 million related to the Building Efficiency Products North America segment, \$8 million related to the Tyco segment, and \$2 million related to the Building Efficiency Systems and Service North America segment.
+The restructuring actions related to cost reduction initiatives in the Company's Automotive Experience, Buildings and Power Solutions businesses and at Corporate.
+The costs consist primarily of workforce reductions, plant closures, asset impairments, change-in-control payments and immaterial changes in estimates to prior year plans.
+Of the restructuring and impairment costs recorded, \$284 million related to the Automotive Experience Seating segment, \$115 million related to Corporate, \$85 million related to the Buildings Tyco segment, \$66 million related to the Power Solutions segment, \$26 million related to the Building Efficiency Asia segment, \$17 million related to the Automotive Experience Interiors segment, \$16 million related to the Building Efficiency Rest of World segment, \$9 million related to the Building Efficiency Products North America segment, and \$2 million related to the Building Efficiency Systems and Service North America segment.
 The restructuring actions are expected to be substantially complete in fiscal 2018.
 Included in the reserve is \$78 million of committed restructuring actions taken by Tyco for liabilities assumed as part of the Tyco acquisition.